blockprotocol/blockprotocol/rfcs/text/????-hook-service.md

 [motivation]: #motivation

-It is not uncommon for embedding applications to want to provide a consistent 'look and feel' across distinct blocks which implement similar features – i.e, rich text editing.
+It is not uncommon for embedding applications to want to provide a consistent 'look and feel' across distinct blocks which implement similar features – i.e, rich text or image editing.
 Additionally, the implementation of these features may require integrating with systems bespoke to the embedding application.
 We don't want blocks to have to 'know' about the implementation of this functionality, or necessarily the shape of the data involved in providing this functionality.

-This service will allow a block to 'call out' to the embedding application to ask it to render or modify views associated with specified data, provided by the graph service.
+Therefore, the embedding application needs to be responsible for providing this functionality, but this depends on co-operation by block authors.

 # Guide-level explanation